Why it’s extremely easy to own the market through funds

 So, if you can’t beat them (the market), why not just join them?
-Today it has become extremely easy to own the market through funds which mimic an index or holds position in securities that represent the whole financial market.
+Today it has become extremely easy to own the market through funds that mimic an index or hold the position in securities that represent the whole financial market.
 And because we also know that the market follows a pattern – it always goes up in the long run, it also gives us a higher probability of a positive return.

 This series is adapted from the book, 27 Principles Every Investor Should Know, written by Steven J. Atkinson.
 Read the rest of the principles:

 - Investing Principle #1: Always Start With A Plan

 - Investing Principle #2: Start Investing As Early As You Can